RektPunk/colablinter/README.md

     %clreport /content/drive/MyDrive/Colab Notebooks/path/to/notebook.ipynb
     ```

+5. Format SQL strings (%%csql)

+    The `%%csql` cell magic identifies a specific SQL string variable within the cell and automatically reformats it using `SQLFluff`.
+It enforces professional SQL standards, such as keyword capitalization and consistent indentation.
+    ```python
+    %%csql some_query
+    some_query = """
+    select u.user_id, u.phone_number, u.email, count(o.order_id) as total_orders
+    from users u join orders o on u.user_id = o.user_id where u.user_id is not null and u.status = 'active' and o.created_at >= '2025-01-01'
+    group by u.user_id, u.phone_number, u.email
+    order by total_orders desc
+    """
+    ```

+    Fixed cell:
+    ```python
+    some_query = """
+    SELECT
+        u.user_id,
+        u.phone_number,
+        u.email,
+        count(o.order_id) AS total_orders
+    FROM users AS u INNER JOIN orders AS o ON u.user_id = o.user_id WHERE
+        u.user_id IS NOT NULL
+        AND u.status = 'active'
+        AND o.created_at >= '2025-01-01'
+    GROUP BY u.user_id, u.phone_number, u.email
+    ORDER BY total_orders DESC
+    """
+    ```

 ## Known Caveats & Troubleshooting

-Magic Command Execution: When using `%%creport` or `%%cfix` with `%clautofix` on active, the autofix mechanism is temporarily suppressed during the final execution step to prevent infinite loops or dual checks.
+Magic Command Execution: When using magic or terminal commands with `%clautofix` on active, the autofix mechanism is temporarily suppressed during the final execution step to prevent infinite loops or dual checks.
 If you want to disable auto-fixing, use `%clautofix off`